Eurocopter EC725: Design

-Eurocopter developed four primacy cabin configurations for the type.
+Eurocopter developed four primary cabin configurations for the type.
 The Troop Transport version contains a seating arrangement for a maximum of 29 troops, in addition to the crew.
 A dedicated VIP transport version is designed to contain between 8 and 12 passengers.
 The Casualty Evacuation version can carry up to 12 stretchers along with a total of four seated medical staff.
 The Combat SAR configuration is fully equipped to perform search and rescue duties in a combat environment.
 According to Airbus Helicopters, the H225M is capable of undertaking various mission roles including combat search and rescue, long-range tactical transport, aeromedical transport, logistic support and shipboard maritime operations.
 The helicopter has day and night time search and rescue capabilities by way of a search radar and forward-looking infrared (FLIR); these allow the EC725 to be flown under visual meteorological and instrument flight rules conditions.